Dual Degree in Economics + International Relations - Study PlanDrive economic transformation at a global scale

 A Unique Dual Degree in Economics & International Relations

-The Dual Degree in Economics & International Relations aims to teach young ambitious individuals to build the proper skill set to become professionals capable of facing real-world challenges.
+The Dual Degree Bachelor in Economics & Bachelor in International Relations aims to provide young, ambitious individuals with the proper skill set to become professionals capable of facing global challenges with an analytical mindset.

-Through our hands-on teaching methodology, students from the Dual Degree in Economics & International Relations will find the perfect ideal balance between what is studied throughout their degree and the projects that are applied based on real-world scenarios.
+Through our hands-on teaching methodology, students from the Dual Degree in Economics & International Relations will find the perfect balance between a theoretical and a practical education.